gap-system/gap/DEVELOPING.md

 The script `dev/bisect.sh` can be very helpful in tracking down which commit introduced a regression.
 Please read the extensive comments in the file to learn what it does and how to use it.
-To learn how to use it, read the comments in it

 ## Vendored dependencies

-GAP contains copies of some third party software, mostly to make it easier to build GAP "out of the box", with minimal dependencies included.
+GAP contains copies of some third party software, mostly to make it easier to build GAP "out of the box", with its minimal dependencies included.
 GAP maintainers may wish to update these dependencies from time to time.

 - `extern/gmp`: copy of [GMP](https://gmplib.org), the GNU Multiple Precision